-As part of our mission to provide innovative and accessible lifelong learning opportunities that support individual, organizational and community development, our School does a variety of work assisting social, political and economic growth.
-Discover examples of current projects assisting refugees, youth and a variety of underserved populations by clicking below.
+Within our mission to provide innovative and accessible lifelong learning opportunities that support individual, organizational and community development, the School of Continuing Education promotes social, political and economic growth.
+See examples of projects assisting refugees, youth and under-served populations here:

 Center for Consumer Affairs

-The Center for Consumer Affairs serves consumers in Wisconsin and across the nation by helping individuals, businesses, trade associations and lawmakers to make better informed decisions through various activities.
-Past examples include a survey of consumer perceptions on using electronic funds transfers; employer preferences for child care options; and consumer attitudes toward uninsured motorists.
+The Center for Consumer Affairs serves consumers in Wisconsin and across the nation by helping individuals, businesses, trade associations and lawmakers to make informed decisions.
+Examples include a survey of consumer perceptions on using electronic funds transfers; employer preferences for child care options; and consumer attitudes toward uninsured motorists.

-Center staff are regularly consulted by policy makers, consumer organizations, governmental agencies, individual businesses and various trade associations.
-Special focus is given to the examination of fair and legal advertisements throughout the auto industry, ensuring consumers are protected from false claims and promises.
+Staff members are consulted by policy makers, consumer organizations, governmental agencies, individual businesses and trade associations.
+Special focus is on the examination of fair and legal advertisements throughout the auto industry, ensuring consumers are protected from false claims and promises.

 Center for Workforce Development

-The Center for Workforce Development works with a wide array of university, business and community partners to research, build and implement development strategies that increase worker skills in the southeast region of Wisconsin.
+The Center for Workforce Development works with university, business and community partners to research and implement development strategies to increase worker skills in Southeast Wisconsin.

-The Center generates new approaches to building a quality workforce by engaging in active research, study and participation with Workforce Development stakeholders while maintaining involvement in a variety of initiatives, including:
+The Center generates new approaches to building a quality workforce through research, study and participation with Workforce Development stakeholders, while being involved in a variety of initiatives, including:

 - Creating industry-specific training for jobs that are likely to develop in the changing economy.
-The Center works with partners from industry, educational institutions and government to analyze needs and offer classes, certificates and degrees to improve the workforce
+The center works with partners from industry, educational institutions and government to analyze needs and offer classes, certificates and degrees to educate workers

-- Exploring the underlying changes in the economy and what they mean for individual workers and employers
+- Exploring changes in the economy and what they mean for workers and employers

-- Examining specific growth industries and developing insights into the skills and knowledge needed by the workforce that will help these industries grow
+- Examining growth industries and developing insights into workers’ skills and knowledge that will help these industries grow